MaibornWolff/dcos-deploy/README.md

 To make sure a marathon app that uses s3 files is made aware of changes to the uploaded files, you should set the `s3file` enitiy as an `update` dependency to the `app` entity. dcos-deploy will restart the app whenever the uploaded file changes.

+### Task exec
+`type: taskexec` allows to execute commands inside tasks.
+This is primarily meant to trigger configuration reloads on services that can do some sort of hot-reload so to avoid restarting a service.
+It has the following specific options:
+* `task`: task identifier to uniquely identify the task.
+Can be part of a task name.
+Required.
+Variables can be used.
+* `command`: command to execute in the task.
+Required.
+Variables can be used.
+* `print`: boolean.
+Wether to print the output of the executed command.
+Optional.
+Defaults to false.

+This has the same effect as running `dcos task exec <task> <command>`.

+As dcos-deploy has no state it cannnot detect if this command has been run before.
+As such it will run this command every time `apply` is called.
+You must either make the command idempotent so that running it multiple does is possible without changing the result, or (recommended) add dependencies (with `:update`) to it and add `when: dependencies-changed`.
+That way the command will only be executed when one of its dependencies has been changed.

+Example for this is: Uploading configuration files to S3 and triggering a redownload of the files into the service by a command.
+See [examples](examples/demo) for details.

 ## Deployment process
 When running the `apply` command dcos-deploy will first check all entities if they have changed.
 To do this it will first render all options and files using the provided variables, retrieve the currently running configurations from the DC/OS cluster using the specific APIs (e.g. get the app definition from marathon) and compare them.
 It will print a list of changes and ask for confirmation (unless `--yes` is used).
 If an entity needs to be created it will first recursively create any dependencies.